VigularIgnat/parser/README.md

-# parser
+# PHP Parser
-My own php parser
+My own php parser for cite autoria.com
+The table-result is sanded